vyasriday/dictionary-using-hooks/README.md

-## Work
+## word-wiki

 ### Project Description

-_Work Wiki_(in WIP) is a web app developed in React using Hooks which is a collection of different words with their definition.
+_word-wiki_(in WIP) is a web app developed in React using Hooks which is a collection of different words with their definition.

 ### Installing and Running Project